Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Conclusions

 \section{Conclusions}

-Recent breakthroughs in understanding the force balance in a simplified laboratory model of a marine ice sheet have now been significantly extended.
-The theory we developed is valid for the case of a shear-thinning power law fluid, with arbitrary $n$ (not just for a Newtonian fluid, with $n=1$).
-Laboratory experiments confirm that our theory is valid to within the (very tight) experimental tolerances we achieved.
-The experiments themselves revealed additional aspects of the lab model that are still not fully understood, such as buckling and lateral thickness variations.
-However, we believe it unlikely that buckling could happen in natural ice shelves, although lateral thickness variations may play an important role.
+Recent breakthroughs in understanding the force balance in a simplified laboratory model of a marine ice sheet \cite{Pegler_2013} have now been significantly extended.
+The theory we developed is valid for the case of a shear-thinning power law fluid (Equation \ref{Viscosity_law}) with arbitrary index $n$, not just for a Newtonian fluid with $n \equiv 1$.
+Previous experiments suggest that a fluid of this type with $n \approx 3$ provides a good description of the behaviour of ice in glaciers \cite{Glen_1955}.
+Laboratory experiments confirm that our theory is valid to within the very tight experimental tolerances we achieved.
+These experiments revealed additional aspects of the laboratory model that are still not fully understood, such as buckling and lateral thickness variations.
+We consider it unlikely that buckling could happen in natural ice shelves, though lateral thickness variations may play an important role (Figure \ref{Comparison_with_Erebus}).
+We believe such variations are caused by seasons in natural systems and that we unintentionally mimicked such effects with the action of our peristaltic pump.
+Our experiments suggest conditions in which this effect is greatly reduced (Figure \ref{No_Sloped_Bed}).

-Our theory for ice tongues is based on a straightforward generalisation of Robison (2010).
+Our theory for ice tongues is based on a straightforward generalisation of the work of Robison \cite{Robison_2010}.
 The equilibrium grounding line thickness is found in a similar way, but the additional complexity means there is no true analytic solution.
 We do, however, find an approximate analytic solution.
 The basis for our approximation scheme is that the upper surface of the sheet should be parallel to the lower surface (the bed).
-This is not always true, so we derive conditions for it to be a reasonable approximation (for ice in water, the bed should have a slope of about $9^\circ$).
+This is not always true, so we derive conditions for it to be a reasonable approximation (Equation \ref{Equation_59}).
+For ice in water, the bed should have a slope of $\ssim 9^\circ$.

-For shelves that are laterally confined, our theory is based on the assumption that the fluid undergoes generalised Poiseuille flow.
-This is true for sufficiently long shelves (assuming they do not lose contact with the sidewalls).
-We obtain constraints on what length is required, with observations indicating good agreement with our predictions and especially the correct dependence on parameters like the entry flux.
+For shelves that are laterally confined, our theory is based on the assumption that the fluid undergoes generalised Poiseuille flow (Equation \ref{Equation_33}).
+This is true for sufficiently long shelves, assuming they do not lose contact with the sidewalls.
+We obtain constraints on what length is required (Equation \ref{L_sidewall}), with observations indicating good agreement with our predictions and especially the correct dependence on parameters like the entry flux (Figure \ref{Half_Percent_Data}).
+Our predictions for a Newtonian fluid have been confirmed by other workers using a very narrow Hele-Shaw cell to guarantee sidewall domination \cite{Pegler_2013} and using a setup rather similar to the one we use \cite{Kowal_2016}.

 Experiments confirm that the presence of a grounding line does not affect the asymptotic behaviour of laterally confined shelves.
 Therefore, our prediction for the shelf thickness at its start is equivalent to a prediction of the grounding line position.
 In this case, an important feature of our solution is that the grounding line advances for ever, although it decelerates.